Categories

 A Pathway Towards Innovation

 The last 10 years have been an incredible time to build a FinTech company as global equity investments in FinTechs have reached more than a trillion dollars with a 45% annual growth rate.
 The FinTech industry is becoming a threat for banks as they offer better services when it comes to online banking services.
-When it comes to community banks, FinTechs are even a bigger challenge as they don’t have the scale to access the expertise of a large institution.
+When it comes to community banks, FinTechs are an even bigger challenge as they don’t have the scale to access the expertise of a large institution.

 Additionally, this is the best time for community banks to choose innovation over anything else.
 Community banks can provide their relationship experience and knowledge of compliance in partnership with FinTechs that are building innovative financial solutions that are focused on fulfilling customer needs.
 This is the core aim of the FinTech due diligence guide.

-The US Paycheck Protection Program (PPP) increased the possibilities of community bank-FinTech relationships as FinTechs helped in enhancing the PPP loan application portals and also became a source of distribution.
+The US Paycheck Protection Program (PPP) increased the possibilities of community bank-FinTech relationships as FinTechs helped enhance the PPP loan application portals and also became a source of distribution.
 After all their help in enhancing the banking sector during the pandemic, it’s clear that by building relationships with FinTechs, banks can take their services to the next level.
 Regulatory bodies have shown more interest in the role that innovation can play in the financial sector and this led to them addressing the FinTechs.
 There have been several regulatory bodies sponsored events to facilitate better community bank-FinTech relationships.

 The new proposed guidelines were released in July 2021, and the complementary guidelines released in August 2021 by regulators stated that FinTech partnerships are becoming vital in the growth of the financial industry.
 The proposed FinTech due diligence checklist acknowledges the importance of innovative partnerships for financial institutions.